yosephdev/book-dine/README.md

 - All content was created by the developer.

 ### Acknowledgments
-- Thanks to the various online resources and tutorials that helped in the development of this project.
+I would like to acknowledge the following resources and individuals who have contributed to the development of this project:
+- The Django community for their excellent documentation and support
+- The Bootstrap community for providing a powerful and flexible CSS framework
+- The PostgreSQL community for developing a robust and reliable database management system
+- The ElephantSQL, Cloudinary, and Heroku teams for their cloud-based services and support
+- My mentor Mitko Bachvarov for his support and feedback throughout the project developemnt process